 ·

-35 Best Barcelona Museums in 2024 (Must Sees!)
+35 Best Barcelona Museums (Must Sees!)

 Museu Pablo Picasso, one of the best Barcelona museums for art and history to visit